Workshop with Thomas McConkie

 Date: Saturday, March 24th

-Location: Home of Greg Prince.
+Location: The Prince Home.
 Details to be announced privately prior to the workshop.

 *This workshop is offered by Lower Lights School of Wisdom, a nonprofit organization based in Salt Lake City, Utah.